rdfjs/N3.js/README.md

 ## Storing and finding items

 In this example below, we create a new store and add the triples `:Pluto a :Dog.` and `:Mickey a :Mouse`.
-Then, we find all triples with `:Mickey` as subject.
+Then, we find a triple with `:Mickey` as subject.

     var n3 = require('n3');
     var store = new n3.Store();